 Practice: To be proficient at hands-on skills, you need to practice them.
 A lot.
 Muscles learn from muscle movement.
 They don’t learn from verbal instructions.
 The Geese may be laying, but if you want to improve your safety (and your skill set) you can’t do it laying around.
 Get off your rumps and train.

 Recipe from Hell’s Kitchen: There is a predictable pattern of events I have seen play out time and time and time again, resulting in first responder fatalities.
-Avoid the five C’s that make up the Recipe from Hell’s Kitchen: Complacency ->No Consequence -> Over Confidence -> Cocky Attitude -> Catastrophe.
+Avoid the five C’s that make up the Recipe from Hell’s Kitchen (enter the term in the search box to find the article): Complacency ->No Consequence -> Over Confidence -> Cocky Attitude -> Catastrophe.

 Adopt an attitude of safety.
 It makes me sick to hear people say we’re being too safe or too cautious in our approach to this job.
 Yes, it’s a dangerous profession, but MANY of the ways firefighters are dying are preventable – VERY preventable.
 Pause right now and think of four people whose lives would be forever changed if you died on the job.
 Be sure that the risks you take on this job are worth the potential consequences on the lives that will be forever changed if you die.